rafiframadhana/Rock-Paper-Scissors-Game/README.md

 To get a local copy of the project, clone the repository and open `index.html` in your browser.

 ## Live Demo
-You can play the game online at [GitHub Pages](https://rafiframadhana.github.io/Rock-Paper-Scissors-Game/).
+You can play the game online [here](https://rafiframadhana.github.io/Rock-Paper-Scissors-Game/).

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to submit a pull request.